scorpido74/azure-docs.nl-nl/articles/azure-functions/durable/durable-functions-instance-management.md

     ```

 > [!NOTE]
-> De indeling van de webhook-Url's kan verschillen, afhankelijk van de versie van de Azure Functions host die u uitvoert.
-Het vorige voor beeld is voor de Azure Functions 2,0-host.
+> The format of the webhook URLs might differ, depending on which version of the Azure Functions host you are running.
+The preceding example is for the Azure Functions 2.0 host.

-## <a name="retrieve-http-management-webhook-urls"></a>Url's voor HTTP Management webhook ophalen
+## <a name="retrieve-http-management-webhook-urls"></a>Retrieve HTTP management webhook URLs

-U kunt een extern systeem gebruiken om gebeurtenissen te controleren of te activeren voor een indeling.
-Externe systemen kunnen communiceren met Durable Functions via de webhook-Url's die deel uitmaken van het standaard antwoord dat wordt beschreven in [http API-URL-detectie](durable-functions-http-features.md#http-api-url-discovery).
-De webhook-Url's kunnen met behulp van de [Orchestration client binding](durable-functions-bindings.md#orchestration-client)ook programmatisch worden benaderd.
-De methoden `CreateHttpManagementPayload` (.NET) of de `createHttpManagementPayload` (Java script) kunnen worden gebruikt voor het ophalen van een serialiseerbaar object dat deze Url's voor webhooks bevat.
+You can use an external system to monitor or to raise events to an orchestration.
+External systems can communicate with Durable Functions through the webhook URLs that are part of the default response described in [HTTP API URL discovery](durable-functions-http-features.md#http-api-url-discovery).
+The webhook URLs can alternatively be accessed programmatically using the [orchestration client binding](durable-functions-bindings.md#orchestration-client).
+The `CreateHttpManagementPayload` (.NET) or the `createHttpManagementPayload` (JavaScript) methods can be used to get a serializable object that contains these webhook URLs.

-De methoden `CreateHttpManagementPayload` (.NET) en `createHttpManagementPayload` (Java script) hebben één para meter:
+The `CreateHttpManagementPayload` (.NET) and `createHttpManagementPayload` (JavaScript) methods have one parameter:

-* **instanceId**: de unieke id van het exemplaar.
+* **instanceId**: The unique ID of the instance.

-De methoden retour neren een object met de volgende teken reeks eigenschappen:
+The methods return an object with the following string properties:

-* **Id**: de exemplaar-id van de indeling (moet hetzelfde zijn als de `InstanceId` invoer).
+* **Id**: The instance ID of the orchestration (should be the same as the `InstanceId` input).
-* **StatusQueryGetUri**: de status-URL van het Orchestrator-exemplaar.
+* **StatusQueryGetUri**: The status URL of the orchestration instance.
-* **SendEventPostUri**: de URL van de ' raise gebeurtenis ' van het Orchestrator-exemplaar.
+* **SendEventPostUri**: The "raise event" URL of the orchestration instance.
-* **TerminatePostUri**: de URL ' Terminate ' van het Orchestrator-exemplaar.
+* **TerminatePostUri**: The "terminate" URL of the orchestration instance.
-* **PurgeHistoryDeleteUri**: de URL voor het opschonen van de geschiedenis van het Orchestrator-exemplaar.
+* **PurgeHistoryDeleteUri**: The "purge history" URL of the orchestration instance.

-Functions kunnen instanties van deze objecten naar externe systemen verzenden om gebeurtenissen op de bijbehorende indelingen te controleren of te genereren, zoals wordt weer gegeven in de volgende voor beelden:
+Functions can send instances of these objects to external systems to monitor or raise events on the corresponding orchestrations, as shown in the following examples:

 ### <a name="c"></a>C#